 Alternatively, there is information available on our website in the general privacy notice about accessing your personal information and your other rights under GDPR, please search for “subject access requests”.

 It is your responsibility to keep your personal information up to date so that accurate enquiry and application records can be maintained.
-You can manage all of your applicant data by accessing and updating your profile via Jazz.

 This document will be reviewed and updated regularly.